ebkr/r2modmanPlus/README.md

 - Added legacy install mode.
 - Version numbers are now visible on installed mods.
 - Added a title to the Settings page.

-### 3.0.5
-- Added config editor.
-- Mod author is now visible.
-- Disabled exported mods are now imported and disabled.
-- "Disable all mods" now functions correctly.
-- Clicking dropdown arrow no longer sends you back to the top of the page.
-- Added setting to pre-expand or collapse all cards.

 ## Problem?
 Mention me on Discord via the Thunderstore server. @Ebkr#3660.